zicklag/docs-1/docs/getting-started/backing-directus.md

+---
+description: What you can do to support Directus.
+readTime: 12 minutes
+---

 # Backing Directus

 > Directus is both _premium_ and _free_ — two things that don't often go together.
 It takes significant resources to